uswds/uswds-sandbox/_pages/uswds-type-scale.md

 <div class="clearfix container-tablet-lg padding-x-2 padding-top-6 line-height-sans-1 margin-bottom-9">
   <h1 class="text-300 margin-bottom-4 margin-top-0">USWDS type scale</h1>
   <p class="line-height-sans-4 text-300 margin-bottom-2">The 21-step numeric scale (<code class="txt-code margin-x-05">size-sans-1</code>) is the scale common to any USWDS project.</p>
-  <p class="line-height-sans-4 text-300 margin-bottom-2">The 9-step relative scale (<code class="txt-code bg-white border margin-x-05">size-sans-3xs</code>) is project-specific — set in your project’s project settings — chosen from steps in the common scale.</p>
+  <p class="line-height-sans-4 text-300 margin-bottom-2">The 9-step relative scale (<code class="txt-code bg-white border-1px margin-x-05">size-sans-3xs</code>) is project-specific — set in your project’s project settings — chosen from steps in the common scale.</p>
   <p class="line-height-sans-4 text-300 margin-bottom-2">This type scale is designed to accommodate any project typeface, regardless of its optical size, with minimal impact to component layout.
 To achieve this, the scale is regularized — each typeface has a different value at each step in the scale.
 The final pixel/rem sizes are different between faces so each step in the scale appears the same size to the end user, regardless of typeface.</p>
   <p class="line-height-sans-4 text-300 margin-bottom-6">Since each typeface has different type scale values, use <code class="txt-code">size-[type]-[value]</code> instead of <code class="txt-code">size-[value]</code>.</p>
   <div class="row gap flex-align-center margin-bottom-2 padding-bottom-1 border-bottom-1px-2px">